joshmanderson/regridder/README.md

 export default ResponsiveLayout;
 ```

-Note that your breakpoints can use whatever unit of measurement you'd prefer, and any screen width less than your smallest breakpoint will use the same prop values as your smallest breakpoint does.
-Also note that if you provide a single value for a prop, that value will be used for at all breakpoints.
+Note that your breakpoints can use whichever unit of measurement you'd prefer, and any screen width less than your smallest breakpoint will use the same prop values as your smallest breakpoint does.
+Also note that if you provide a single value for a prop, that value will be used at all breakpoints.